 We started off with the idea that we could help collections set standards that worked for them.
 Womp, womp.
 Most collections don’t concern themselves with setting a standard.

-Sure in the past we might have talked about standards, now we talk about recommendations and collections that use those recommendations to set appropriate levels.
+Sure, in the past, we might have talked about standards; now we talk about recommendations and collections that use those recommendations to set appropriate levels.
 So we changed the way we talk about it.

 Additionally, letting go of standards has a certain relaxing effect.
 We shift from a mindset of perfection (living up to a standard) to a mindset of improvement (setting an appropriate level).

-A Focus on Agents of Deterioration
+A Focus on the Agents of Deterioration

 We want to help collections measure and minimize the effects of agents of deterioration, to help take better care of the collection.
 The community feedback was to focus on three areas.